 Profile | Catching up with the McHenry Fellows

-As the new academic year begins, we caught up with our inaugural cohort of McHenry Fellows to learn about how they spent their summers.
+As the new academic year begins, we spoke with the 2021–23 cohort of McHenry Fellows to learn about their summer internships.

-The Donald F. McHenry Global Public Service Fellows Program seeks to enhance Georgetown University School of Foreign Service’s (SFS’) recruitment of exceptionally qualified graduate students from all communities within the US and globally who are committed to careers in transformational global public service.
-Learn more about the program, including current Fellows and the application process at: https://www.mchenryfellows.com/
+The Donald F. McHenry Global Public Service Fellows Program seeks to enhance the Georgetown University School of Foreign Service’s recruitment of exceptionally qualified graduate students from all communities within the United States and globally who are committed to careers in transformational global public service.
+Learn more about the program, including current fellows and the application process at: https://www.mchenryfellows.com/.